turboderp/exllama/README.md

 **2023-06-11**: Added some concurrency a couple of places.
 It's only beneficial on the 4090, on small models where the cores are somewhat underutilized and the L2 cache can keep up.
 For the 3090 it's detrimental to performance, so it's disabled by default.
 YMMV.
 Use `-cs` to try it out.

+**2023-06-17**: Fixed a nasty bug in the fused self that was causing slightly incorrect cache states on 13B and 33B models.
+You definitely want to update.